 Fox News hit with election complaint

-Media Matters for America has filed a Federal Election Commission complaint against Fox News, claiming the cable network has provided an illegal contribution to the Republican Party in the 2020 US election.
+Media Matters for America has filed a Federal Election Commission complaint against Fox News, claiming the cable network provided an illegal contribution to the Republican Party in the 2020 US election.
 MMFA’s head talked up the complaint on Monday, as Fox aired previously unavailable footage of the January 6 Capitol riot.

 Fox operates “more like a partisan operation than a news network,” Angelo Carusone told Democracy Now! on Monday evening, adding he anticipated “a lot more” FEC complaints going forward.